Giladt2789/EKS_Terraform/README.md

 3. Next, we need to create an IAM role.
 It's important to make sure that the aws-cli is in the correct region (i've tried several time to use it on my terminal, which was configured to us-east-1, while my cluster was at eu-central-1).
 The easiest way to re-configure the cli is with 'aws configure', 2x Enter, then the region name, and again enter (the first two are for the access and secret key - which will stay the same, the third prompt is for the region, and the last one is for the output type).
 Now for the commands:
-`aws eks describe-cluster --name <sub>my-cluster</sub> --query "cluster.identity.oidc.issuer" --output text` (where <sub>my-cluster</sub> is the cluster name. in order to figure out the name of the cluster you can either go to the EKS service at AWS website, or run the command: `kubectl config current-context`) the output should look as such:
+`aws eks describe-cluster --name <sub>my-cluster</sub> --query "cluster.identity.oidc.issuer" --output text` (where <my-cluster> is the cluster name. in order to figure out the name of the cluster you can either go to the EKS service at AWS website, or run the command: `kubectl config current-context`) the output should look as such:
 `oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE`
 if no output or error given, you must create an IAM OIDC provider for the cluster.
 The link is [IAM OIDC create](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)